Aghaulor-Gift/alx-zero_day/README.md

 This is the README.md in the root
-Read me has beeen updated
+Read me has been updated